tvast/NG2-CRUD-FAB-BUTTON/README.md

 Launch imageAPI with npm start file upload express Launch dashboard with ng serve @root

-go to https://dry-fortress-19473.herokuapp.com/add > for add a wolf and add a sound too go to https://dry-fortress-19473.herokuapp.com/ > see the wolf go to https://dry-fortress-19473.herokuapp.com/home > to see landing page
+    go to https://stark-castle-98559.herokuapp.com/add > for add a wolf and add a sound too go to https://stark-castle-98559.herokuapp.com/  > see the wolfs go to https://stark-castle-98559.herokuapp.com/  > to see landing page

 # OTHER